 Published: January 27, 2020

-For my latest blog, I want to give you an insight into my experience with Sunderland Futures, while also highlighting some of the services, events and opportunities on offer which are there to help prepare you for life after university.
+For my latest blog, I want to give you an insight into my experience with Sunderland Futures, while also highlighting some of the services, events and opportunities on offer which can help you prepare for life after university.

 You can get feedback on how to improve a draft CV, covering letter, application form or personal statement.

 I was in the process of applying for a work placement and the organisation asked for a copy of my CV.
-I noticed that my layout could be improved as it was around four pages long (which we all know is too much!), contained a lot of irrelevant information.
+I noticed that my CV layout could be improved as it was around four pages long (which we all know is too much!) and contained a lot of irrelevant information.
 I decided to book a CV and Applications appointment for some assistance.

-The advisor went through my entire CV, section by section, to help rewrite certain aspects to enhance the most important information.
-For example, I didn’t write enough about my past part-time job and work placements, meaning the skills I had developed from those experiences and roles weren’t fully reflected on my CV.
+The adviser went through my entire CV, section by section, to edit certain parts and enhance the most important information.
+For example, I didn’t write enough about my past part-time job and work placements, meaning the skills I had developed from those experiences were not fully reflected on my CV.
 As I was applying for a media-related opportunity, the adviser helped me tailor it towards the specific role.The adviser was very approachable and answered all my questions.
 They didn’t just look at it briefly and send me away to make improvements in my own time at home - they gave me advice on how to improve it there and then.

 As there’s a range of different appointment slots, you can attend whenever it is most convenient for you.
-If you want any advice regarding your CV, application form or cover letter, you can book an appointment by clicking here!
+If you want any advice regarding your CV, application form or cover letter, you can book an appointment by clicking here.

 Topic: Advice and tips